Greenworks 40V Cordless Lawn Mower vs Ryobi 40V Brushless Lawn Mower

 - Battery charging time can reach 90-120 minutes for larger capacity batteries

-For small to medium yards under 1/4 acre where maneuverability matters most, Greenworks delivers excellent value with superior warranty protection and lighter weight design.
-For properties exceeding 1/4 acre or users invested in expanding a comprehensive cordless tool ecosystem, Ryobi's brushless efficiency, larger deck, and ONE+ compatibility justify the premium pricing and additional weight.
+For yards under 1/4 acre where maneuverability counts most, I'd lean toward Greenworks.
+The lighter weight and better warranty make sense here.
+But for bigger properties or if you're building out a full cordless tool collection, Ryobi's brushless efficiency, larger deck, and ONE+ compatibility justify the extra cost and weight.

 Frequently Asked Questions

-Ryobi's self-propelled models handle slopes better due to variable speed drive systems and heavier weight providing traction.
-Greenworks' lighter weight makes pushing easier on inclines but lacks the power-assisted control that reduces fatigue on challenging terrain.
+Ryobi's self-propelled models are better on slopes because of their variable speed drive and extra weight for traction.
+Greenworks is easier to push uphill since it's lighter, but it doesn't have the power-assisted control that really reduces fatigue on challenging terrain.

 Related Comparisons